canonical/jimm/README.md

 ## Binaries

-This repository contains 3 binaries:
+This repository contains 2 binaries:
 - jimmsrv: The JIMM server.
-- jimmctl: A CLI tool for administrators of JIMM to view audit logs, manage permissions, etc.
-Available as a snap.
 - jaas: A plugin for the Juju CLI, extend the base set of command with extra functionality when communicating with a JAAS environment.